 Five months later, on December 24, the eve of the new millennium, the Seattle Post-Intelligencer named Hutch the city’s Athlete of the 20th Century, an eye-popping pick given that he was a pro player and manager in Seattle for just two and a half years.
 “No local athlete has been more revered than Hutch,” reported Dan Raley.
 “Hutchinson was a leader, and there was never a question.
 He led people to championships. … He led us to tears, sharing his own struggle with cancer in a very public and heroic manner.”
 Seattle Mariners center fielder Ken Griffey Jr., who had belted 398 homers but had crudely demanded to be traded to a “winner,” placed second to a man many would consider the game’s preeminent winner.

 For more information on Fred Hutchinson and the cancer research center that was named for him, please visit its website.

-A version of this article originally appeared in the 2006 SABR publication Rain Check: Baseball in the Pacific Northwest, Mark Armour (editor), photos from the David Eskenazi Collection.
+A version of this article originally appeared in the 2006 SABR publication Rain Check: Baseball in the Pacific Northwest, edited by Mark Armour.

 The author has been researching the life of Fred Hutchinson for many years.
 Besides the numerous sources enumerated in the text, this story is based on dozens of interviews with people who knew Hutch, and newspaper research in Seattle and other cities where Fred played.
 The author’s book on Hutchinson is forthcoming.